KyleDennison/Modeling-Worldwide-Suicide-Data/README.md

 ### Getting Started

-To run this project download and unzip the files from this directory and start a new project in Rstudio.
+To run this project download and unzip the files from this directory and open the ModelingSuicideData.Rproj file.

 ![Step 1](Pictures/instruction1.png)

-Then move the the ProjectCode.Rmd and master.csv files into the new project directory and open the .Rmd file.
-You may need to install neccesary packages.
+Then open the ProjectCode.Rmd file, you may need to install required libraries.

 ![Step 2](Pictures/instruction2.png)

-Finally, just select knit to run the program and receive the
+Finally, just select knit to run the program and receive the ProjectCode.html output file

 ![Step 3](Pictures/instruction3.png)